rust-lang/rust/src/doc/reference.md

   destructors from being run twice.
 Destructors might be run multiple times on the same object with this attribute.
 - `doc` - Doc comments such as `/// foo` are equivalent to `#[doc = "foo"]`.
+- `rustc_on_unimplemented` - Write a custom note to be shown along with the error when the trait is found to be unimplemented on a type.
+   You may use format arguments like `{T}`, `{A}` to correspond to the types at the point of use corresponding to the type parameters of the trait of the same name. `{Self}` will be replaced with the type that is supposed to implement the trait but doesn't.
+To use this, the `on_unimplemented` feature gate must be enabled.

 ### Conditional compilation